HiDannyZ/RayTracer/README.md

 ## ViewPlane
 ![.](https://github.com/HiDannyZhu/RayTracer/blob/master/Images/ViewPlane.png)
 To be able to see the images created by the Ray tracer, I had to implement a view plane for our eye camera.
-Similar to how a camera creates 2D images from pictures on our 3D world, the Viewplane is a graphically way to represent 3D objects as 2D.
+Similar to how a camera creates 2D images from pictures on our 3D world, the Viewplane is a graphically way to represent 3D objects to a 2D plane.

 ## Phong Illumination model